kckecheng/elk/e2e_kafkapractices.rst

 - Logstash needs to process logs with pipelines and filters which cost considerable time, it may become a bottleneck if log bursts exist;
 - Elasticsearch needs to index logs which cost time too, and it becomes a bottleneck when log bursts happen.

-The above mentioned bottlenecks can be smoothed by adding more Logstash deployment and scaling Elasticsearch cluster of course, they can also be smoothed by introduction a cache layer in the middle like all other IT solutions (such as introducing Redis in the middle of the database access path).
+The above mentioned bottlenecks can be smoothed by adding more Logstash deployment and scaling Elasticsearch cluster of course, they can also be smoothed by introducing a cache layer in the middle like all other IT solutions (such as introducing Redis in the middle of the database access path).
 One of the most popular solutions leveraging a cache layer is integrating Kafka into the ELK stack.
 We will cover how to set up such an environemnt in this chapter.

 Architecture
 --------------